Reflective Practice in Israel/Palestine

 Check out our Frequently Asked Questions about overseas seminars.

 The most essential parts of your application on the study abroad website are the resume, letter of interest, and contact information for two references — all of which must be submitted as a single PDF, with your full name on each page of the application.
-Your application is incomplete and will not be considered for the program if you do not submit this PDF online.
+Your application is incomplete and will not be considered for the program if you do not submit this PDF on the MasonAbroad site.

 The Israel/Palestine seminar is a chance for students to be part of an ongoing peacebuilding intervention between Palestinians and Israelis incorporating people at all levels of society.
 As they engage in this experience, students will be given the chance to reflect on what it means to be a practitioner and encounter the integration of theory, research, and practice.
-S-CAR professor Dr. Marc Gopin, who has been working in the region for almost 30 years, will lead the course.
+Dr. Fakhira Halloun will lead the course in collaboration with CRDC’s director, Dr. Marc Gopin, who has been working in the region for almost 30 years.

 The course takes place in an environment that becomes practice and reflection the moment one enters the region.
 The study and engagements are all in the shadow of a paradoxical combination of wonderful hospitality, fascinating people, and a complicated and intense environment.
 There is a need to measure one’s every word and action in order to honor and reflect in conflict, as well effectively practice citizen diplomacy and peace-building.
 Before, during, and after this trip the student experiences reflective practice at every moment, and the assignments are geared in this way precisely.